MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Abstract

 \section{Abstract}

-{In many MRI applications, acquiring fully sampled training data is challenging.
-We present a self-supervised image reconstruction method, termed \reside, capable of recovering images solely from undersampled data. \reside is inspired by plug-and-play (PnP) methods and employs a denoiser as a regularizer.
-However, unlike traditional PnP approaches that utilize generic denoisers or train application-specific denoisers using high-quality images or image patches, \reside directly trains the denoiser on the image or images that are being reconstructed from the undersampled data.
-We introduce two variations of our method: \resides and \residem. \resides is scan-specific and works with a single set of undersampled measurements, while \residem operates on multiple sets of undersampled measurements.
-More importantly, the denoisers trained in \residem are stored for faster PnP-based inference without further training.
-To improve robustness, the denoising strength in \reside is auto-tuned using the discrepancy principle.
-Studies I, II, and III compare \resides and \residem against other self-supervised or unsupervised methods using data from T1- and T2-weighted brain MRI, MRXCAT digital perfusion phantom, and first-pass cardiac perfusion, respectively. \resides and \residem outperform other methods in terms of reconstruction signal-to-noise ratio and structural similarity index measure for Studies I and II, and in terms of expert scoring for Study III.
-In summary, we present a self-supervised image reconstruction method and validate it in both static and dynamic MRI applications.
-These developments can benefit MRI applications where the availability of fully sampled training data is limited.
+{ \textbf{Objective} Acquiring fully sampled training data is challenging for many MRI applications.
+We present a self-supervised image reconstruction method, termed \reside, capable of recovering images solely from undersampled data. \textbf{Materials and Methods} \reside is inspired by plug-and-play (PnP) methods, but unlike traditional PnP approaches that utilize pre-trained denoisers, \reside iteratively trains the denoiser on the image or images that are being reconstructed.
+We introduce two variations of our method: \resides and \residem. \resides is scan-specific and works with a single set of undersampled measurements, while \residem operates on multiple sets of undersampled measurements and provides faster inference.
+Studies I, II, and III compare \resides and \residem against other self-supervised or unsupervised methods using data from T1- and T2-weighted brain MRI, MRXCAT digital perfusion phantom, and first-pass cardiac perfusion, respectively. \textbf{Results} \resides and \residem outperform other methods in terms of peak signal-to-noise ratio and structural similarity index measure for Studies I and II, and in terms of expert scoring for Study III. \textbf{Discussion} We present a self-supervised image reconstruction method and validate it in both static and dynamic MRI applications.
+These developments can benefit MRI applications where the availability of fully sampled training data is limited. }